Home

 My children adore tzatziki!

-It is important to use a good quality thick greek yogurt with the 4 - 10 % fat content (the 10% is best - a low-fat yogurt just does not taste good in this recipe!)
+It is important to use a good quality thick Greek yogurt with the 4 - 10 % fat content (the 10% is best - a low-fat yogurt just does not taste good in this recipe!)

-If it is rather runny you may want to strain it in some muslin over a bowl for a few hours to drain away some of the extra liquid.
-It is best to make it at least 1 hour before serving to let the flavours improve.
+It is best to make it at least 1 hour before serving to let the flavours infuse.

 There are many variations to this recipe, many of which include herbs - mostly mint, sometimes dill, also olive oil.
 Feel free to experiment.
 I have not included them as I enjoy the pure creamy taste and the contrasting bite of garlic, without the herbs.
 Its a personal choice.